Richfield Bus Company

-City Routes
+City routes

 RCL formerly ran a number of routes in the City of Rochester, Minnesota.
 In 2010, however, the Federal Transit Administration directed that the contract between the city and provider of transit services be competitively bid to comply with federal transit aid requirements.
 The city received bids from four companies, including Rochester City Lines and First Transit, with First Transit judged to have offered the best value.
-As a result, on July 2, 2012, Rochester City Lines ceased operation of fixed-routes within Rochester, with First Transit taking over operation of those routes.
+As a result, on July 2, 2012, Rochester City Lines ceased operation of fixed-routes within Rochester, with First Transit taking over operation of those routes, becoming Rochester Public Transit.

-Commuter Routes
+Commuter routes

 Commuter bus routes fan out in several directions from Rochester, reaching three dozen cities including Owatonna, Austin, Winona, and Lake City.
 The Richfield Bus Company runs a route from the Metro Blue Line's 28th Avenue station in Bloomington through Inver Grove Heights to Rochester.

 Commuter bus fares use a lettered zone structure, ranging from the lowest cost "C" zone for a nearby city like Byron up to "G" for Twin Cities stops.
 Routes include: